gopi487krishna/FITS_primary_header/README.md

 **stream** :  This mode uses the old school fstream IO library for reading the file.
 It is average in terms of performance and memory consumption but as the reads are sequential gives a significant advantage. memory_mapped mode should be used if the file size is very large whereas use stream_based mode if the file size is a few megabytes in size.

+**Return Value** : A Boolean value indicating whether the file could be successfully read or not.
 ```cpp
 // By default stream mode is selected
 prime_header.readData(filename,fits::reading_mode::stream);